fengtan/ldap-explorer/README.md

 - test
   - test "test connection" in various conditions (server down, wrong credentials, wrong base DN etc) features
+  - add "show attributes" to context menu of all tree items
   - ability to edit a connection from command palette
   - creating a new connection should open focus on our view
   - webview values are disposed when go to background